 You will need to provide a doctor note or similar documentation to your airline specifying why you cannot wear a mask for medical reasons as it is a regulation by Transport Canada for flying or moving through security.
 If you do not have a mask or facial covering or medical documentation, you may be denied boarding your aircraft.

-Children under two-years of age may not be required to wear a mask but the parents or caregiver are encouraged to maintain physical distancing as much as possible.
+Children under two-years of age may not be required to wear a mask but parents or caregivers are encouraged to maintain physical distancing as much as possible.

 Security screening checkpoints are controlled by the Canadian Air Transport Safety Authority (CATSA) and they have their own cleaning arrangements.
 Please contact CATSA if you have concerns about cleaning standards at the security screening checkpoints.